 Diluted income per share is calculated by dividing the diluted net income / diluted income from continuing operations attributable to shareholders by the diluted weighted average number of common shares outstanding.
 To determine the diluted income, net income and income from continuing operations are adjusted by the expense for preferred dividends on the cumulative preferred financing shares.
-This preferred dividend is reversed when the cumulative preferred financing shares have a dilutive effect on the earnings per share calculation.
-To determine the diluted weighted average number of common shares outstanding, the weighted average number of shares outstanding is adjusted for (i) the effect of the cumulative preferred financing shares and (ii) the conditional shares from the share-based compensation programs.
+This preferred dividend is reversed when the cumulative preferred financing shares and under the diluted average number of common shares outstanding is adjusted for (i) the effect of the cumulative preferred financing shares and (ii) the conditional shares from the share-based compensation programs.
 The effect of the cumulative preferred financing shares is determined by calculating the number of common shares that would be issued upon conversion.
 However, the effect is only adjusted for if it has a dilutive effect on the income per share.
 Ahold Delhaize's cumulative preferred financing shares are dilutive whenever their interest per common share obtainable on conversion is lower than basic income per share.